code-hike/codehike/web/sherpa/prompts/first-question/tests.md

 # react-three-dots

 A react component that three dots bouncing with a little delay between each other (to simulate that we are waiting for someone to write)

+# java-object-class

+What's the difference between a class and an object in Java?